tokiclover/dotfiles/README.md

 -----
 ### /bin

-* fhp: is a simple script which put Firefox-Home-Profile and cache directory to tmpfs (or zram backed FileSystem by specifying -t|--tmpdir [DIR]);
+* bhp: is a simple script amintianing Browser-Home-Profile and cache directory to tmpfs (or zram backed FileSystem by specifying -t|--tmpdir [DIR]);
 * hdu: is a simple script which ease updating '$Header:...$' or '$Id:...$' update;
 * ips: is a script which can be used to retrieve IP block lists to be added to iptables rules;